shirewoman2/Consultancy/README.md

 - **checkSS()** - Create a graph of simulated concentrations to check for whether a perpetrator drug is at steady-state when the victim drug is dosed
-- **checkSS()** - Create a graph of simulated concentrations to check for whether a perpetrator drug is at steady-state when the victim drug is dosed
 - fm_treemap() - For comparing fm values, make a treemap as opposed to the standard and arguably inferior pie chart
 - dissolution_profile_plot() - Make a graph of the dissolution profiles